OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Ambient Temperature Group

-This group contains a dataset containing the ambient temperatures.
+This group contains a data set containing the ambient temperatures.
 One temperature measurement is performed per time stamp.

 | Name | Parent object | Mandatory |
 |--|--|--|
 | `AMBIENTTEMPERATURE` | `ENVIRONMENT` | no |

-For each time stamp, the ambient temperature is entered in the dataset.
+For each time stamp, the ambient temperature is entered in the data set.

 | Name | Data type | Parent object | Mandatory | Storage type |
 |--|---|-----|---|----|